 Thank you to our patrons for supporting our content.

-As of Volume 3 the “Arkos” ship is past cannon contentment only, but I still enjoy the concept of the ship and thought it prudent to talk about it today.
+As of Volume 3 the “Arkos” ship in the past, and although it is canon content Pyrrha died in that volume.
+Regardless of that, I still enjoy the concept of the ship and thought it prudent to talk about it today.
 At the time of this post Volume 8 is in full swing, and soon to be completed.

 I really want to get into discussing RWBY content and this is as good a place to start as any when it comes to shipping since it is a ship that (as far as fans know) doesn’t need to compete with possible cannon content in later volumes yet to be released.